"I Dare You to Laugh:" Oscar Boyson and Ricky Camilleri Give Satire Its Teeth Back

 "It's a two-hundred-million-dollar whitewashing of a man who raped multiple children," Ricky Camilleri says.
 "That's fucked up."

-My conversation with Camilleri and his co-writer Oscar Boyson about their film, Our Hero, Balthazar, is full of moments like this, where they refuse to soften their language.
+My conversation with Camilleri and his co-writer Oscar Boyson about their film, Our Hero, Balthazar, is filled with moments like this, where they refuse to soften their language.
 They talk about the financiers who wanted them to either sanitize their movie or turn it into a horror film.
 They talk about the press cycle and the people it protects.
 They talk about their own complicity in the systems they criticize.
-They talk about all of these ideas with an unfiltered honesty, a baseline that is reflected as clearly in their conversation as it is in their film.
+They talk about all of these ideas with an unfiltered honesty.
+This unapologetic honesty is a baseline that is reflected as clearly in their conversation as it is in their film.

 "They're just silent," he says.
 "Is it because this is a corporate-dominated story, and people want to make sure they still get reviews or invites to Lionsgate screenings?"

 Studios fund the movies, so for most people in the industry, calling them out isn't the right political move.
 Camilleri does it anyway.
-The trust he extends to me with his candor is exactly the same kind of trust he and Boyson, who directed the film, extend to the audience.
-They assume the viewer can handle an accurate reflection of the world they live in without having it sanded down first.
+The trust he extends to me with his candor is exactly the same kind of trust he and Boyson, who directed the film, extend to their audiences.
+They trust the viewer with enough maturity to handle an accurate reflection of the world they live in without having it softened into baby-talk first.

-Our Hero, Balthazar follows a rich kid from New York and a poor kid from Texas, both lonely, both performing for an audience of strangers on their phones.
+Our Hero, Balthazar is the story of two boys, a rich kid from New York and a poor kid from Texas, both lonely, both performing for an audience of strangers on their phones.
 The rich kid, Balthazar, played by Jaeden Martell, posts crying videos about school shootings he has not experienced.
 The poor kid, Solomon, played by Asa Butterfield, posts violent threats because he wants to be seen.
 They find each other on the internet.
-The film follows the fallout when these boys – whose entire experience of other people has come through a screen – try to exist in a room together.
-Boyson and Camilleri have been friends since they were seventeen, which is roughly the age of Balthazar and Solomon -- old enough to know the world is broken, young enough to have no idea what to do about it.
+Boyson and Camilleri have been friends since they were seventeen, which is roughly the age of Balthazar and Solomon -- old enough to know the world is broken, but also young enough to have no idea what to do about it.
+Their film is about the fallout when two teenagers, whose entire experience with other people has been filtered through a screen, try to exist in real life together.

 For the past decade, the version of teenage life showing up in American movies has borne almost no resemblance to reality.
-Hollywood has always turned tragedy into content, but modern technology has turned it into a bit of a hellscape."Social media is an accelerant," Camilleri notes.
+The world has morphed so rapidly into an unrecognizable beast, and there are very few films ready to confront that reality.
+Hollywood is no stranger to turning tragedy into content, but modern technology has taken it to a new level."Social media is an accelerant," Camilleri notes.
 "We're not just digesting one or two stories of tragedy a day because we're tuning into the news at night.
 We're getting fifty different stories of mass murder."

-That flattening of human suffering into a metric on a screen bleeds directly into how young people are forced to build their identities.
+That flattening of human suffering into a metric on a screen has directly colored how so many young people are forced to build their identities.
 If tragedy is quantified by views, personal worth is quantified by likes.
-Boyson started writing the film in 2022, fixating on the impossibility of growing up on platforms where every opinion has a number attached to it.
+Boyson started writing their film in 2022, inspired by on the impossibility of growing up on platforms where every opinion has a number attached to it.

 "How are you going to be a fan of a band that has zero likes or zero followers?"
 Boyson asks.
 "How are you going to broach that to the new person you want to be friends with if there's a zero next to their number?
 It just seemed really hard."

-Our Hero, Balthazar takes that same dark empathy and offers it to its protagonists.
-By the time Balthazar and Solomon find each other, both have spent years learning that the only way to be visible is to perform something extreme.
+Our Hero, Balthazar lends that same dark empathy to its protagonists.
+By the time Balthazar and Solomon find each other, they had both spent years learning that the only way to be heard is to be loud, and that means committing to extremity.
 Neither has been taught any other way to be seen.
-To capture that reality accurately, Boyson and Camilleri pushed every scene further than they thought they needed to, knowing they could pull back in the edit.
+In that spirit, Boyson and Camilleri pushed every scene further than they thought they needed to, knowing they could always pull back in the edit.
 "The ceiling was always 98 percent truth," Boyson says.
 "If something didn't feel truthful, that was our limit."
 There was one specific joke they did pull, told it would offend the families of school-shooting victims.
 They looked into it, agreed, and cut it.
 Those families, Camilleri says, are who they aligned themselves with.
 Everyone else was fair game.

 "I don't feel bad taking a shot at politicians like Hakeem Jeffries," Camilleri adds.
 "I don't feel bad taking a shot at the disaster industrial complex that makes money off the bodies of children.
 I don't feel bad taking shots at estranged fathers who are grifters, or sober coaches that make money off wealthy people in a lot of pain.
 We exist in a collective social rot, and I don't feel bad taking shots at any of it."